rust-lang/book/second-edition/src/ch20-01-single-threaded.md

 not sure if it's clearer. /Carol -->

 Next, we need to actually read from the stream.
-We do this in two steps: first, we declare a `buffer` on the stack to hold the data that's read in.
+We do this in two steps: first, we declare a `buffer` on the stack to hold the data that’s read in.
 We’ve made the buffer 512 bytes in size, which is big enough to hold the data of a basic request and sufficient for our purposes in this chapter.
 If we wanted to handle requests of an arbitrary size, the management of the buffer would need to be